Caesark1/minor_django_project/README.md

 ### Need to wait after registration for a while to recieve confirmation/activation message to your google email

 ## Node2:
-### This project didn't tested in windows, it can be working only on linux/mac.
+### This project didn't test in windows, it can be working only on linux/mac.

 ## Step 1
 - Install repository